matthew-robertson/Useful_things/I Learned Something Today/Bash.md

 1. You cna repeat previous data using a couple different things. `!!` will repeat the previous command, useful for building pipelines. `!$` is shorthand for the last argument of the previous command, and `!*` is shorthand for all of the arguments of the previous command.
 1. `df -h` gives you the disk sizes in a human-readable format, while `du -h` does the same for file sizes.
 1. start services (like docker, for when an AWS instance gets reset!) using `sudo service docker start`.
+1. `strace` is a cool little (and performance-heavy) tool, that tracks all syscalls a call makes. `strace ls .` records every system call `ls` would make.